The role of steric effects on hydrogen atom transfer reactions: Abstract

 \section{Abstract}

-We explored how steric effects infuences the rate of Hydrogen Abstraction Reactions (HAT) between oxy radicals and alkanes.
-Quantum chemical computations of the transition state (TS) show that the barrier heights and reaction enthalpies are both influenced by bulky substituents on the radical, and less on the alkane.
-Additionally, it has been discovered that the activation barrier is well connected to the reaction enthalpy via the Evans-Polanyi relationship.
+We explored how steric effects influence the rate of hydrogen atom transfer (HAT) reactions between oxyradicals and alkanes.
+Quantum chemical computations of transition states show that activation barriers and reaction enthalpies are both influenced by bulky substituents on the radical, but less so by substituents on the alkane.
+The activation barriers correlate with reaction enthalpies via the Evans-Polanyi relationship, even when steric effects are important.
+Dispersion effects can additionally stabilize transition states in some cases.